programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 <span class="caption">GraphQL query for the website’s about page.</span>

 The names of the queried data in the GraphQL query is based on the names of the fields provided in the `config.yml` file.
 However, some of the field names are less intuitive, such as `frontmatter` and `markdownRemark`.
-Fortunately, Gatsby comes with [GraphiQL](https://github.com/graphql/graphiql) where you can explore all of the available data through GraphQL queries in the Gatsby application.
+Fortunately, Gatsby comes with <Link to="https://github.com/graphql/graphiql">GraphiQL</Link> where you can explore all of the available data through GraphQL queries in the Gatsby application.
 GraphiQL also acts as a way to discover the names of all the GraphQL fields through its “Documentation Explorer”.
-GraphiQL can be accessed when running the web app locally (using `yarn develop`) and then accessing [http://localhost:8000/\_\_\_graphql](http://localhost:8000/___graphql).
+GraphiQL can be accessed when running the web app locally (using `yarn develop`) and then accessing <Link to="http://localhost:8000/___graphql">http://localhost:8000/\_\_\_graphql</Link>.

 ![](./images/image-15.png)_GraphiQL is a handy tool to allow a user to explore the available GraphQL queries and see what data gets returned from running different queries._